xartin/gentoo-overlay/README.md

-# Gentoo Linux Portage overlay for Lidarr, Radarr, Sonarr and Tautulli
+# Gentoo Linux Portage overlay for
+# Lidarr, Prowlarr, Radarr, Readarr, Sonarr and Tautulli

 Current as of 05/06/2022